|

 The Democrats and the Republicans have been slinging mud for months, so why should anyone imagine that they are getting ready to play nice.
 The relationship between the Democratic congressman and the President should be especially rancid, when one recalls how little respect these parties have shown for one another in the last couple of years.

 Tuesday's Democratic election victory was by any measure decisive, yet in the perspective of history also unsurprising.
 In the sixth year of a two-term Presidency, Americans rebuked Republicans on Capitol Hill who had forgotten their principles and a President who hasn't won the Iraq war he started.
 While a thumping defeat for the GOP, the vote was about competence, not ideological change.
-(Full Article)
+(Full Article) What is striking to me is that the Democrat's have claimed to have extremely strong opinions about the President and have questioned the legality of a number of his programs, including domestic surveillance, the move to go war in Iraq, CIA interrogations, the meeting prior to the drafting of legislation for the energy bill, and the list goes on.
+If the Democrats truly feel that all of these acts were so dire and reprehensible and that the President has made the country significantly less safe, it is their duty to impeach.
+If they fail to move towards impeachment, as they almost certainly will, the proof is in the pudding that all of their concerns are fluff and the claims and criticisms have been primarily for political expediency.

 Overall, however, this represents a good shift, if that is possible, because a number of incumbents were removed.
 The problems that are in congress are part partisan and mostly systemic.
 The aggregated whole of the congress is tainted with egregious levels of dishonesty and it will be good to have some new faces on the hill, because the new guys are more inclined to watch there step as the build a basis for re-election.
 Houseclean in the power rooms is good for us all.